Malte311/FinanceList-Desktop/README.md

 - Filter data by any parameter
 - Add recurring transactions which get executed automatically in a given time interval
 - Allocate sums automatically between different budgets
-- Export a monthly overview as a `.pdf`-file
 - And many more!
 [Download FinanceList and try them out!](https://github.com/Malte311/FinanceList-Desktop/releases)

 For more information about this application, visit the [FinanceList wiki](https://github.com/Malte311/FinanceList-Desktop/wiki).